david-schmidt/adt/adt/trunk/target/sscgs/readme.txt

-Then, on the PC, start a comm program, set it for 300 baud N81, and ASCII-upload (not Xmodem or any other protocol but a straight text upload) the file "adt.dmp" to the Apple.
+Then, on the PC, start a comm program, set it for 300 baud N81, and ASCII-upload (not Xmodem or any other protocol but a straight text upload) the file "adtpc.dmp" to the Apple.
 (Example: Using HyperTerm Under Windows 95, you would Send Text.)

 During the transfer process, the program will enter itself into